During the Mastectomy Procedure

 - The surgeon makes an incision depending on the planned procedure.

 - The surgeon removes the underlying breast tissue.
 This breast tissue is removed and sent to a pathology laboratory for analysis.
-A pathologist examines the tissue under a microscope to determine if it is benign (noncancerous) or malignant (cancerous).
+A pathologist examines the tissue under a microscope to determine the extent of the cancer or, in the case of a prophylactic mastectomy, determine if it is benign (noncancerous) or malignant (cancerous).

 - The skin is closed with stitches or staples.

-- Drainage tubes are usually inserted into the operation site to drain out blood and fluid that may continue to ooze out of the tissues after the skin is closed.
+- Drainage tubes may be inserted into the operation site to drain out blood and fluid that may continue to ooze out of the tissues after the skin is closed.

 - A pressure dressing may be placed over the operation site to minimize the oozing after the surgery.